esketit-git/esketitOS/README.md

   - one wallet, many coins... a cryptocurrency operating system.

-EsketitOS, an operating system for cryptocurrency, multi-coin wallet, http networking, token store and more...
+EsketitOS, an operating system for cryptocurrency, multi-coin wallet, HTTP networking, token store and more...

 Esketit is pronounced, sshkedit or air-sskedit, you are not allowed to think about it, sshkedit.
 It is a play on the word "just get it" in reference to needing to buy something.